Wellfc/arithmetic-calculator/README.md

  color: #fff;
 }
 ```
+The following rules are used to center the carculator:

-* The main element should have a height of 100% and a display of grid used to center the carculator.
+* The main element should have a height of 100% and a display of grid.
 ```CSS
 main {
   height: 100dvh;